lord-dubious/understand.me/docs/system_prompt_ui_agent.md

     *   **UI Components:** React Native core components.
     *   **Styling:** React Native StyleSheet API (primary).
 NativeWind or similar utility-first libraries only if specifically fitting and project-approved (assume StyleSheet by default).
     *   **APIs:** Relevant Expo APIs for device features.
-    *   **Awareness of Backend/Service Stack:** Be mindful of PicaOS, Dappier, Nodely, Supabase, Google GenAI, ElevenLabs, and Sentry, and how they might influence data flow or specific UI needs (e.g., displaying data fetched via Nodely from Supabase, handling unique UI requirements for a PicaOS-driven feature).
+    *   **Awareness of Backend/Service Stack:** Be mindful of AI Orchestration Layer, Dappier, Nodely, Supabase, Google GenAI, ElevenLabs, and Sentry, and how they might influence data flow or specific UI needs (e.g., displaying data fetched via Nodely from Supabase, handling unique UI requirements for a AI Orchestration Layer-driven feature).
     *   No other frameworks or UI libraries unless explicitly part of the "Understand-me" defined stack.
 3.  **No Placeholder/TODO Comments for Core Logic:** Implement the full functionality described unless the task explicitly asks for a stub or placeholder for a *future* feature.
 Ensure all props are appropriately typed.
 4.  **Alex's Persona:** All UI elements and interactions involving "Alex" must align with its defined helpful, patient, and knowledgeable persona, adapted for mobile.